top of page

 Search

-5 Hidden Car Cleaning Tips You’re Probably Missing
+Hidden Car Cleaning Tips for a Spotless Ride

 1. Seat Belt Straps and Buckles

-Seat belts get used every time you drive, but they rarely get cleaned.
-Over time, they accumulate dirt, oils, and even food residue.
-The fabric can develop stains, while the plastic buckles gather grime.
+Seat belts are essential for safety, yet they get very little attention when it comes to cleaning.
+They are used every time you drive, so it's no wonder they accumulate dirt, oils, and even food residue.
+Over time, the fabric can develop stains, while the plastic buckles gather grime.

 Pro Tip: Use an all-purpose cleaner with a microfiber cloth to wipe down the straps and buckles.
 For stubborn stains, a soft brush can help lift the grime without damaging the fabric.